rramdin/ff/README.md

 is set to True, it will start a thread that polls your draft to keep rosters up-to-date as players are drafted.
 When not in PRE_DRAFT mode, rosters are loaded once at the start of the program.

+There is a moneyball style analyzer which is described in comments in ff.py.